Other Injectable Medications

 Besides insulin, there are other injectable drugs used to treat diabetes.

-Pramlintide (brand name Symlin) slows food from moving too quickly through the stomach and helps keep after-meal glucose levels from going too high.
+This medication slows food from moving too quickly through the stomach and helps keep after-meal glucose levels from going too high.
 It can suppress appetite and may cause weight loss.
 It also reduces glucose production by the liver.
-It is taken before meals and may cause nausea.
-To limit nausea, start with a low dose.
-Pramlintide cannot be mixed with insulin in the same syringe so it must be taken as a separate injection.
+It is taken before meals and may cause nausea, which usually reduces over time.